Drawing and mindfulness: beginners guide to approaches and techniques

 What will we cover?

-During the session you will receive an introduction to drawing and to mindfulness and how each supports the other.
+During the session you will receive an introduction to mindfulness and identify how it supports the activity drawing.
 There will be a series of guided playful and exploratory drawing exercises where you will investigate different ways of drawing and new ways of seeing.
-You will also explore some common obstacles to creativity and strategies for working through them.
+You will also identify some common obstacles to creativity and ways of working through them.

 What will I achieve?

 By the end of this course you should be able to...

 • Identify how engaging mindfulness with drawing can help to develop drawing skills and support a light/playful, yet wholehearted approach to both disciplines

 • Employ a small toolkit of drawing and mindfulness practices

 • Draw with more confidence

 • Engage simple mindfulness methods for increasing your creativity and working through common obstacles.